-Staten Island Truck Accident Lawyers
+Staten Island Truck Accident Attorney

 Large trucks often drive in and out of Staten Island delivering goods.
 From moving trucks to box delivery trucks, these vehicles must adhere to specific laws and regulations to keep all residents safe.
 This includes following the New York City Truck Route Network to determine where they can safely drive in Staten Island.
 It also means using extra care and caution when driving on busy Staten Island streets and through residential and commercial areas where other motorists, pedestrians, and cyclists share the road.

 When a large truck driving through Staten Island strikes a smaller vehicle, like a car, the crash often causes serious, catastrophic, and fatal injuries.
 There’s a simple reason why large trucks cause so much damage.
 At 10,000-plus pounds, a large truck massively outweighs passenger cars and pickup trucks.
 While some truckers sustain injuries in the accidents they cause, passengers in smaller vehicles rarely walk away unharmed.

 If you suffered an injury in a truck accident on Staten Island, you need someone on your side who can fight for you and your rights.
 You may find that you face a long and uphill battle in your recovery.
 During this time, you need a law firm that can negotiate with insurance companies and hold negligent truckers and trucking companies accountable for their actions.
 You need a Staten Island Truck Accident lawyer who will make those at fault pay.
 You need Jacoby & Meyers, LLP.